hpi-epic/BP2021/README.md

 ```console
 pre-commit run --all-files
 ```
-which will install the environment needed.
+which will install the needed environment.

 ### Pre-commit Troubleshooting